Guide to the Epsom Derby and Best Betting Sites

 Classic Epsom Derby Champions

-1971 saw Mill Reef capture the Epsom Derby as part of his long-standing rivalry with Brigadier Gerard; Mill Reef won 12 of 14 races.
-Four years later, Grundy would win the Derby just a month or so before he would go on to win the so-called “Race of the Century” against Bustino.
-In 1981, Shergar made a mockery of the field, winning by 10 lengths, which is still a record.
+In 1971, Mill Reef won the Epsom Derby, continuing his long rivalry with Brigadier Gerard; Mill Reef won 12 of 14 races.
+Four years later, Grundy won the Derby only a month or so before winning the so-called "Race of the Century" against Bustino.
+In 1981, Shergar made a mockery of the field by winning the Derby by 10 lengths, still a record.

 Notable Epsom Derby Races